congajs/conga-profiler/README.md

     # optional, if omitted, true is used with defaults
     monitoring:
+        # whether or not to enable stat monitoring
+        # even if this is true, profiler.enabled must be set to either true or request or monitoring will not run
         enabled: true

+        # tells the ProfilerStatService how often to check for stats when there are no active requests
         delay_idle: 1000

+        # tells the ProfilerStatService how often to check for stats when there is 1 or more active requests
         delay_request: 50

+        # tells the ProfilerStatService how to persist the stats - possible values are "all" and "request"
+        # request meaning only persist the stats that occur during a request
+        # all meaning persist every stat
         persist: request

     # optional